-The Health Insurance Act (Zorgverzekeringswet) states that everyone is entitled to a reimbursement for noncontracted care.
-If you choose a non-contracted healthcare provider, you will receive a reimbursement of up to 85% of the average contracted rate for the care in question.
-As a healthcare insurer, we may determine the amount of this reimbursement ourselves.
-The contribution you have to pay yourself, however, must not prevent you from going to a non-contracted healthcare provider (obstacle criterion).
-If you believe that the amount of this contribution forms an obstacle to obtaining care in your case, you may invoke the hardship clause.
-To do this, please contact our Complaints Management department and indicate why you are invoke the hardship clause in your situation.
-Whether your appeal will be granted depends on the level of the costs and the type of care, among other things.
+The Health Insurance Act states that everyone is entitled to reimbursement for non-contracted care.
+Do you choose payment by a non-contracted healthcare provider?
+Then you will receive a maximum reimbursement of 75% of the average contracted rate.
+As a health insurer, we may determine the amount of this reimbursement at our discretion.
+However, the personal contribution may not prevent you from going to a non-contracted care provider (obstacle criterion).
+Do you think the amount of this contribution is an obstacle (i.e. prevents you from receiving care)?
+Then you may request application of the hardship clause.
+You can contact our Complaints Management Department for this.
+Indicate why you invoke the hardship clause in your situation.
+Whether or not your appeal is granted depends on factors such as the amount of the costs and the type of care.